AlecsPul/gtr-alejandro-pau/README.md

 ## About

-This project was developed using C++ and OpenGL.
+This project was developed as part of the Real-time Graphics course at Universitat Pompeu Fabra, using C++ and OpenGL.